Yandex Cloud

 3. Click Save.

-• Marketplace: To install one of the available public OS images on the server in Yandex Cloud Marketplace.
+• Marketplace: To install one of the available Yandex Cloud Marketplace public OS images on the server.

-• No OS: To lease a server without an OS.
+• No OS: To lease a server without an operating system.

-You can install the OS from your own ISO image later.
+You can install the OS from a custom ISO image later.

-1. Specify the number of servers you want to lease.
+1. In the Number of servers field, specify the number of servers you want to lease.

-1. Specify the ID of an existing private subnet or click Create to create a new one.
+9. Under Private network, in the Private subnet field, select an existing private subnet or click Create to create a new one.

 Warning

-• To use the root user password saved in a Yandex Lockbox secret, select Lockbox secret.
+• To use the root password saved in a Yandex Lockbox secret, select Lockbox secret.

-In the Name, Version, and Key fields, select the secret, its version, and the key your password is saved in, respectively.
+In the Name, Version, and Key fields, select the secret containing your password, its version, and its key, respectively.

 If you do not have a Yandex Lockbox secret, click Create to create it.